Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 This mod has multiple callable API and convenience functions.
 All of the main API functions take a so-called *case dictionary* as input.
 The case dictionary holds all essential information about the underlying network, i.e., information about buses, branch connections, and generators.
 The case dictionary is meant to follow the `MATPOWER Case Format conventions <https://matpower.org/docs/ref/matpower7.1/lib/caseformat.html>`_.
 We discuss all details of the case dictionary further down below in the `Case and Result Dictionaries`_ section.

-In the below example code, we read in a pre-defined case dictionary from our dataset.
+In the below example code, we read in a pre-defined case dictionary for a small 9 bus grid from our dataset.

 .. testcode:: opf

+    from gurobi_optimods import opf
-    from gurobi_optimods.datasets import load_opfdictcase
+    from gurobi_optimods import datasets
-    case = load_opfdictcase()
+    case = datasets.load_opf_example("case9")

 Optimization Process
 ~~~~~~~~~~~~~~~~~~~~

 After generating a case dictionary, we can solve an OPF problem defined by the given network data.
-For this task, we use the :meth:`gurobi_optimods.opf.solve_opf_model` function.
+For this task, we use the :meth:`gurobi_optimods.opf.solve_opf` function.
 We can define the type of the OPF problem that we want to solve by defining the ``opftype`` argument when calling the function.
 Currently, the available options are ``AC``, ``AC_relax``, and ``DC``.

 - The ``AC`` setting solves an ACOPF problem defined by the given network data.
 The ACOPF problem is formulated as a nonconvex bilinear model as described in the :ref:`ACOPF <acopf-label>` section of the :doc:`opf_specification`.

 - The ``AC_relax`` setting solves a Second Order Cone (SOC) relaxation of the nonconvex bilinear ACOPF problem formulation defined by the given network data.
 The relaxation is constructed by dropping nonconvex bilinear terms but simultaneously keeping the convex JABR inequalities, see :ref:`JABR Relaxation <jabr-label>` for more details.

 - The ``DC`` setting solves a DCOPF problem defined by the given network data.
-The DCOPF problem is a linear approximation of the ACOPF problem, please refer to the :ref:`DCOPF <dcopf-label>` section of the :doc:`opf_specification` for more details.
+The DCOPF problem is a linear approximation of the ACOPF problem.
+Please refer to the :ref:`DCOPF <dcopf-label>` section of the :doc:`opf_specification` for more details.

 The default value of the ``opftype`` argument is to solve an ``AC`` problem.

+The function returns a so-called *result* dictionary which we discuss below.

 .. testcode:: opf

-    from gurobi_optimods.datasets import load_opfdictcase
-    from gurobi_optimods.opf import solve_opf_model
-    case = load_opfdictcase()
-    result = solve_opf_model(case, opftype="AC")
+    result = opf.solve_opf(case, opftype="AC")

 .. testoutput:: opf
     :options: +NORMALIZE_WHITESPACE +ELLIPSIS